godotengine/godot-website/README.md

 ### Build system

 This project is build with Jekyll, with the build instructions located in `Gemfile` and `_config.yml`.
+When building locally, some configuration options may need to be different.
+To define those, `_config.development.yml` is used.

 ## Content update guidelines